Luisg882/tennis-masters-traker/README.md

 ### Future Features

+  - When the user save the result of a player it will automatically make his opponent get the opposed result and won't ask for that player's result.
   - Identify ties and organize them in the leaderboard so they will appear in the same position.
   - Generate a tide break matches.
   - A function that eliminates the bottom 2 players.